jejacks0n/teaspoon/README.md

     expect( calc.add(2,2) ).toBe(4)
 ```

-Save and close that file and run `rake teabag` from within the rails directory.
+Save the file and run `rake teabag` from within the rails directory.
 You should see an error that the `calculator` file can't be found.
 Great.
 It doesn't exist yet, so we'll make it by opening a file at `app/assets/javascripts/calculator.coffee` and adding the following code.

 ```coffeescript
 class @Calculator